codeminus/cmsync/README.md

 ### On Windows
-If you have any *gcc* runtime environment like [MinGW-w64](https://sourceforge.net/projects/mingw-w64/) you can run like you would on linux, otherwise, run `python -m cmsync` on the folder container the *sync.json* file.
+If you have any *gcc* runtime environment like [MinGW-w64](https://sourceforge.net/projects/mingw-w64/) you can run like you would on linux, otherwise, run `python -m cmsync` on the folder containing the *sync.json* file.